AyushGhimire077/DressAura-Ecommerce/README.md

 # DressAura - A Clothing E-commerce Website

-DressAura is a full-stack clothing e-commerce website with user authentication, product listing, and a shopping cart.
+DressAura is a full-stack clothing e-commerce website offering user authentication, product listings, and shopping cart functionality.
+Built with React and Node.js, this project allows users to browse clothing, add products to a cart, and proceed to checkout (planned for future).

 ## Installation